Chart Color Schemes

 An assessment of population growth drivers in Woonona reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Feb 2026, the estimated population of the suburb of Woonona is around 12,178, a decrease of 196 people from the 2021 Census figure of 12,374.
-This decrease, equivalent to 1.6%, was inferred from AreaSearch's estimation of the resident population at 12,057 in June 2024, based on the latest ERP data release by the ABS and an additional 47 validated new addresses since the Census date.
-The population density is calculated as 1,790 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Overseas migration was the primary driver of population growth in recent periods.
-For projections, AreaSearch uses ABS/Geoscience Australia data for each SA2 area released in 2024 with a base year of 2022.
+As of Feb 2026, the population of the suburb of Woonona is estimated at around 12,178, reflecting a decrease of 196 people since the 2021 Census.
+This decline was inferred from AreaSearch's estimate of the resident population at 12,057 in Jun 2024, based on the latest ERP data release by the ABS, and an additional 47 validated new addresses since the Census date.
+This results in a population density ratio of 1,790 persons per square kilometer, above the national average assessed by AreaSearch.
+Overseas migration was the primary driver for population growth in recent periods.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections where necessary, released in 2022 with a base year of 2021.

 Frequently Asked Questions - Population